dai-anna/dai-anna.github.io/content/publication/jobskape/index.md

 ---
-title: '**JobSkape**: A Framework for Generating Synthetic Job Postings to Enhance Skill Matching'
+title: 'JobSkape: A Framework for Generating Synthetic Job Postings to Enhance Skill Matching'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here